Last updated: May 29, 2026

 - Ask what is open now: Some programs are full.
 Ask what has openings and what has a waitlist.

-- Ask for backups: If the AAA cannot help right away, ask for 211, food pantry, county transit, legal aid, or health plan options.
+- Ask for backups: If the AAA cannot help right away, ask for 211, food pantry, county transit, legal aid, health plan, or charity options.

 - Keep notes: Write the date, person’s name, phone number, and next step.